 Lenalidomide is structurally related to thalidomide.
 Thalidomide is a known human teratogenic active substance that causes severe life-threatening birth defects.
-Lenalidomide induced in monkeys malformations similar to those described with thalidomide (see sections 4.6 and 5.3).
+In monkeys, lenalidomide induced malformations similar to those described with thalidomide (see sections 4.6 and 5.3).
 If lenalidomide is taken during pregnancy, a teratogenic effect of lenalidomide in humans is expected.